 In 2007, Nanoscribe's first microfabrication system paved the way for Two-Photon Polymerization as a technology for 3D printing with submicron resolution.
 At first a scientific curiosity, Nanoscribe's Photonic Professional systems quickly evolved into a standard tool for the microfabrication laboratories of academia and research, with 9 out of 10 of the world's top universities using Nanoscribe's systems.
 Meanwhile, 2PP is a key enabling technology for many applications and with a continuously growing industrial market share.
 With its high-precision 3D printing technology, Nanoscribe has been setting the standards for nano- and microfabrication for 15 years now.

 From pioneer to global market leader

 Nanoscribe is a pioneer in the field of high-precision 3D printing and develops microfabrication technologies for the production of objects and structures in the size range from significantly less than a micrometer to several centimeters.
 What began in 2007 as a four-person spin-off, is now a company with more than 100 highly qualified employees.
 More than a third of them work in research and development, emphasizing the strong investment into this future-orientated key enabling technology.
 The former start-up succeeded in becoming a global player in an international network.
 Nanoscribe offers sales and support from its three locations in Germany, China and the USA – as well as through a worldwide network of certified distributors.
-More than 3,000 active system users are now part of the Nanoscribe community.
-Based on Nanoscribe's high-precision 3D printers, they are driving cutting-edge research and industrial innovation in areas such as microoptics, integrated photonics, photonic packaging, micromechanics, materials development and microfluidics, and life sciences.
+More than 3,500 active system users are now part of the Nanoscribe community.
+Based on Nanoscribe's high-precision 3D printers, they are driving cutting-edge research and industrial innovation in areas such as microoptics, integrated photonics, photonics packaging, micromechanics, materials development and microfluidics, and life sciences.